BlueBrain/nexus/docs/src/main/paradox/docs/fusion/organizations.md

 # Organizations

 The Nexus Fusion platform provides users with the ability to manage a high-level entity that encompasses all projects within their ecosystem.
-This feature is accessible through the organizations page, which presents users with a comprehensive overview of all the organizations operating within the Nexus ecosystem.
+This feature is accessible through the organizations page, which presents users with a comprehensive overview of all the organizations managed within a given Blue Brain Nexus deployment.
 Users who possess the necessary permissions are also able to create new organizations through this interface.

 > Note: Some organizations in Nexus Delta are created to support Nexus Fusion internals, such as the `webapps` organization.
 Be careful when deleting those.